appsody/website/DEVELOPMENT.md

   });
 ```

-Note that you only need to provide the path.
+Note, you need to provide only the path.

-3. If it makes sense, add a comment above the redirect stating why this was added.
+3. Add a comment above the redirect stating why it was added.

 ## Testing the website ready for release